 During the heart of winter, when the polar vortex swoops down with temperatures that even my dog finds uncomfortable, my wife and I assemble puzzles.
-The act of assembling a puzzle can act as a simple example of the need to balance the system view with a more detailed perspective.
+The act of assembling a puzzle is a simple example of the need to balance a system view with a more detailed perspective.
 Getting work done efficiently and effectively requires both perspectives in some sort of balance.

 The process we use for assembling a puzzle begins with opening the box, spilling the contents on a handy table and then propping up the lid so we can reference the big picture.
 I once had a conversation in a hotel bar with a person who told me that he thought using the picture as a reference was cheating.
 A little probing suggested that starting puzzles might have been more his actual goal than completing them, due to the time it took to discover the picture.
 In our process, by contrast, I use completion of the puzzle as the goal and the picture on the cover of the box acts as the high-level requirements.
 However, as anyone that has ever assembled a puzzle will tell you, to achieve your goal you still need to fit all of those little pieces together.
 Whether the puzzle you are working on has 100, 500 or 1000 pieces you will have to shift from focusing on the big picture to focusing on the details to find the right fit.
 The information from both perspectives is essential to fully understand what is required to get from the start of the system to the end of the system in an effective and efficient manner.